yantis/docker-dynamic-video/README.md

 [VirtualGL](https://github.com/yantis/docker-virtualgl), Wine, PlayonLinux etc.

 The default mode is to start up the X-Server and SSH daemon but if you start it up with any command it will just default to that and not start up any servers.
-Though if you do not startup any servers you do need to do the first time video initalization yourself.
+Though if you do not startup any servers you do need to do the first time video initialization yourself.
 See the local usage section below.

 On Docker hub [dynamic-video](https://registry.hub.docker.com/u/yantis/dynamic-video/) on Github [docker-dynamic-video](https://github.com/yantis/docker-dynamic-video)